yonetoussaint/vivid-voyage-fetch-53-83-54-30/replit.md

 Mima is a modern e-commerce platform designed specifically for the Haitian market.
 Built as a progressive web app using React and TypeScript, it provides a comprehensive marketplace experience with features like product discovery, shopping, media content (videos/reels), digital services, and financial transactions.
 The platform supports multiple languages including Haitian Creole and integrates with PayPal for payments, making it accessible to both local and international users.

+# Recent Changes

+## October 5, 2025 - Messaging System Real-time Fix
+**Issue Fixed**: When users started new conversations and sent messages, the recipient wouldn't see the conversation appear in real-time until they refreshed the page.

+**Root Cause**: The `useConversations` hook was only subscribed to `messages` and `conversations` table changes.
+When a new conversation was created, Supabase's Row Level Security (RLS) blocked the recipient from seeing the initial conversation INSERT event because their participant record wasn't written yet.

+**Solution**: Added a real-time subscription to the `conversation_participants` table filtered by the current user's ID.
+Now when a user is added to a new conversation, their subscription detects the participant INSERT event and automatically refetches their conversations list, showing the new conversation immediately.

+**Files Modified**:
+- `src/hooks/useConversations.ts`: Added `conversation_participants` subscription with user filter

+**Technical Details**: The subscription listens for any INSERT/UPDATE/DELETE events on the `conversation_participants` table where `user_id` matches the current user.
+When triggered, it calls `fetchConversations(false)` to update the UI without showing a loading state.

 # User Preferences

 Preferred communication style: Simple, everyday language.